 Images received in Interleaved HDR mode, are twice as big as images received in non-Interleaved HDR mode.
 Each row (or line) of the image, is sent twice from the camera; first by a dark representation of the pixels in this row, followed immediately by the bright representation of these same pixels.
 This alternating pattern is repeated for all of the rows in the image.

-Interleaved HDR mode is not compatible with the YUV422 pixel format – attempting to use interleaved HDR mode for YUV422 frames, will result in indeterminate pixel data.
+Interleaved HDR mode is not compatible with YUV422, RGB24, and BGR24 pixel formats – attempting to use interleaved HDR mode with these pixel formats will result in indeterminate pixel data.

 HDR (Interleaved and Camera) render the gain adjustment ineffective.
 That is, while HDR is enabled, the currently set gain value is ignored.